Come All Ye Faithful

 "My nightly moisturizer, Née Née."

-I look at his shiny cheeks and the glistening crow's feet around his eyes with a blank stare.
+With a blank stare, I look at his shiny cheeks and the glistening crow's feet around his eyes.
 Reading my mind, Dad smiles and blurts, "It's coconut oil.
 You have to warm it because it solidifies when it cools."

 I continue staring at him in disbelief.